 With a playoff berth assured, the Dodgers slumped to 27-26 in the second half of the season, with the Astros leading the West as 2nd Half champs.

 Overall, for the 110-game regular season, Garvey hit .283 with 10 HR, 64 RBI, and 122 Hits.
 If you’re wondering how good that is, I’ll help with the math: projected to 162 games, the numbers would be 15 HR, 94 RBI, and 180 Hits.
-Respectable numbers, but not up to the standards he had set for himself in the previous 8 campaigns.
+These were respectable numbers but not up to the standards he had set for himself in the previous eight campaigns.

 The 1981 N.L.
 Division Series